Haoming9810/CSS143B-2020Fall/homework/homework_5/problem_3.md

 ## (20pt) Insert a value in a Binary Search Tree

-### 3.1 (10pt) Write the following function that insert a value into a binary search tree:
+### 3.1 (10pt) Write the following function that inserts a value into a binary search tree:

 ```java
     public static void insert(TreeNode<Integer> root, int valToInsert) {